SumoLogic/sumologic-documentation/docs/metrics/metric-charts/index.md

 ---
 slug: /metrics/metric-charts
-title: Metrics Charts
+title: Metrics Charts (Classic)
-sidebar_label: Metrics Charts
 description: You can visualize metrics data in Sumo Logic.
 ---

-:::note
+:::info legacy solution
-The topics in this section provide information about our Classic Metrics UI (Legacy).
+This topic pertains to our Classic Metrics UI (Legacy).

 For information about the Metrics Explorer UI, which replaces the Classic Metrics UI, see [Metrics Explorer](../metrics-queries/metrics-explorer.md).
 :::

 import useBaseUrl from '@docusaurus/useBaseUrl';